AyoCodess/Facebook-Clone-Functional-NextJs-Firebase-Tailwind-Typescript/README.md

 ### TODOs

-1. Search post by user name and email
+1. Search post by user name and email and possibly keywords.
-2. Allow users to post images to their own story section
+2. Allow users to post images to their own story section.
 3. Allow users to like, comment and share posts externally.
 4. Creating other pages in the style of Facebook but repurposing them, if you have any ideas, let me know.